How to Change Your Attachment Style

 We have no control over the attachment style we develop in childhood, nor do we have control over the attachment style our partner comes to the relationship with.
 If, however, your partner is insecurely attached and unwilling to try to become more securely attached via whatever methods are available, it can be worthwhile to ask if they’re willing to do the work down the line.
 If they say yes, that’s a great sign.

 Having an insecure attachment style isn’t easy, and become more securely attached can be a challenge as well.
-But with The Personal Development School’s All-Access Pass, you can get lifetime access to every tool you need to change your attachment style and learn a lot about yourself along the way.
+But with The Personal Development School’s All-Access Pass, you can get lifetime access to every tool you need to change your attachment style and learn a lot about yourself.

 Let's stay connected!